 Other Regulations Affecting Student Status

 Students may add classes to their schedule under the following rules:

-Students may only add a full semester course through the first 10 class days of the semester.
+Students may add a full-semester course through the first 10 class days of the semester.

-They may only add half semester mini courses through the first 5 class days of the course.
+Students may add half-semester (mini) courses through the first 5 class days of the course.

-A CMUQ student must have attained a QPA of at least 3.00 in the previous semester to carry an overload (defined as more than 51 units) of up to 62 units.
-A student wishing to pursue a greater number of units must petition to do so.
+A normal maximum load for a CMU-Q student is 51 units.
+In order to overload (i.e., take more than 51 units but no more than 63), a student must have attained a QPA of at least 3.0 in the previous semester, or have a cumulative QPA of 3.0.
+A student wishing to pursue a greater number of units must petition the Associate Dean for Education to do so.

 Non-Carnegie Mellon Courses

 Carnegie Mellon University offers students the opportunity to take courses for credit through a cross-registration program and through the receipt of transfer credit from other accredited institutions.
 The Carnegie Mellon transcript will include information on such courses as follows: